 What is an Automobile?
 This word consists of two ancient Greek & Latin words.
 The word ‘autos’ means ‘self,’ and the term ‘mobilis’ means ‘movable.’
 An automobile is a machine that can move on its self-power or a self-propelled vehicle.
 Besides, it produces the power needed for its propulsion from within and NOT from the outside.
 Manufacturers specifically built an automobile for use only on roads.
 Hence, by definition, it is a machine designed to operate on the road or ground.

 Furthermore, an automobile is a piece of complex machinery.
 Hence, manufacturers pay great attention to performing it safely, economically & efficiently.
 An automobile is a unit or equipment meant for transportation.
 It mainly consists of a chassis/frame and a body.
 In addition, it has power-generating and transmitting units mounted onto it.
 Besides, the tires and wheels support the chassis/frame through the springs and axles.
 These are a part of the front & rear suspension system.

 Furthermore, the chassis/frame holds various components/sub-assemblies together correctly.
 Besides, the vehicle body provides protection/comfort to occupants.
 An engine produces power and supplies it to wheels through clutch/fluid coupling and gearbox.
 However, the automobile propels by the friction/contact between the road and wheels.

 Evolution of Automobile:

 - In 1769 – French engineer Captain Nicholas Cugnot built the first road vehicle.
-It propelled by its own power.
+It propels by its own power.
 However, it was a three-wheeled, four-seater vehicle with a steam engine.
-It managed to reach a speed of 2.5 mph for 15 minutes.
+Nevertheless, it managed to reach a speed of 2.5 mph for 15 minutes.

 - 1880 – German & French engineers developed an internal combustion engine vehicle.
 The present-day automobiles are the further development of this vehicle.

 - 1885 – Furthermore, Karl Benz of Germany built a tricycle driven by an internal combustion engine.

 - 1885-86 – Gottlieb Daimler patented the internal combustion engine.
 He later started running it in one of the vehicles.